jtimonen/odemodeling/README.md

 # odetuner

-R-package for tuning and validating numerical ODE solvers in the Bayesian context
+An R-package for tuning and validating numerical ODE solvers in the Bayesian context.